 - In a previous post, we always tell people not to eat near any major attraction.
 More likely than not, prices will be higher.
 We also know that these restaurants know that there will be more tourists in this area and have a tendency not to be as concerned about quality.
 One of our friends in the food business here in Italy has told us this on more than one occasion.
 Eating in a Tourist Trap

 - When you can, use public transportation.
 We love traveling by train through Italy.
 It can be inexpensive and it’s fun.
 The only time we use a taxi is when the weather makes it difficult for us with luggage to get to our destination – apartment or train station.
 When using a taxi, don’t be afraid to give them the address and ask what the cost will be to get there.

 - When you are planning to visit a well-known museum, plan ahead.
-Most times, you can purchase tickets online cheaper than going and purchasing admission when there.
-A perfect example of this is the Uffizzi Museum in Florence.
-During the high tourist season, you will see people on long lines waiting to enter the museum.
-If you purchase ahead of time, you choose the time you want to enter and pick the tickets up prior to entry in the building across the courtyard.
+Most times, you can purchase tickets online for cheaper than going and purchasing admission when there.
+A perfect example of this is the Uffizi Museum in Florence.
+During the high tourist season, you will see people in long lines waiting to enter the museum.
+If you purchase ahead of time, you choose the time you want to enter and pick the tickets up prior to entry into the building across the courtyard.
 Tip: They can be less expensive and your time, if nothing else, is worth a whole lot more!